 You can find out more about the work and access the toolkit here.

-AYPH ran a series of training events with secondary care professionals focusing on improving communication and care for young people with type 1 diabetes.
-We developed a short screencast training resource following a multi-disciplinary team training session at Evelina Children’s Hospital, London.
+We occasionally run training events with secondary care professionals focusing on improving communication and care for young people.
+For example, we developed a short screencast training resource following a multi-disciplinary team training session at Evelina Children’s Hospital, London, focusing on young people with Type 1 diabetes.